17 Buzzy Novels About Bees

 Eliane tends to the bees at the beautiful Château Bellevue in France.
 It’s 1938, and her peaceful life is being threatened as France’s eastern border is getting closer to war.
 Eliane is separated from her first love, Mathieu, as their town is occupied by the Germans, and Eliane makes the brave choice to join the Resistance.

 In the present day, Abi is also running from heartbreak as she takes a summer job in rural France at the Château Bellevue.
-The Château is deeply connected to the past and Abi is drawn to the incredible tale of one woman.
+The Château is deeply connected to the past, and Abi is drawn to the incredible tale of one woman in particular.

 The Book Girls Say…